Liquorice10113/Implementation-for-Color-Balance-and-Fusion-for-Underwater-Image-Enhancement/README.md

-# Implement-for-Color-Balance-and-Fusion-for-Underwater-Image-Enhancement
+# Implementation-for-Color-Balance-and-Fusion-for-Underwater-Image-Enhancement
-Unofficial implement for article Color Balance and Fusion for Underwater Image Enhancement.
+Unofficial implementation for article Color Balance and Fusion for Underwater Image Enhancement.

 ![Overview of dehazing scheme](/dehazing_scheme.jpg)